-Prerequisite: "C" grade or higher or "Pass" in ENGL 098 or ESL 106 or equivalent or assessment

-Prepares students for entry into ENGL 120 (English 1A, traditional freshman composition for transfer).
-Students will practice the writing process by composing sentences, paragraphs and essays with an emphasis on correct and effective expression through the study of appropriate language skills.
+Prerequisite: "C" grade or higher or "Pass" in ENGL 098 or ESL 106 or equivalent or assessment 3 hours lecture.
+1 hour laboratory process by composing sentences, paragraphs and essays with an emphasis on correct and effective expression through the study of appropriate language skills.
 Readings will be studied to stimulate clarity of thought and written expression.
 By the end of the course, students will be able to write a basic position paper by using and acknowledging at least one source.